 May name some body parts

-While children may progress at different rates, these are some of the common milestones children may reach in this age group:
+Children may progress at different rates.
+But these are some of the common milestones children may reach in this age group:

 Understands possession, "Mine"

-Knows if he or she is a boy or girl
+Knows if they are a boy or girl

 Counts up to 3 objects

-While every child is unique and will develop different personalities, these are some of the common behavioral traits that may be present in your child:
+Every child is unique and will develop different personalities.
+But these are some of the common behavioral traits that may be present in your child:

 Shows independence from parents